BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **How to start the day**

+Before I had a smart phone, I would start the day in bed reading whatever book I was currently on.
+I would typically spend 30 minutes or so on it, long enough to drink a cup of tea and let it settle.
+I was always happy with this approach.
+It went out the window sometime in 2008 when I first signed up to Twitter.
+I am now in the process of bedding in the habit of not taking my phone to bed.
+But I find I can’t go back to my old ways.
+Somehow the first half hour of consciousness is no longer suitable for passive reading.

+I’ve replaced it with active reading and notetaking.
+At the moment I’m reading a book in French and journalling it as I go along.
+I also write some notes about whatever’s in my mind at the time.
+I might well also draft out a plan for the day.
+I have just started doing some simple maths sums as well.
+This is all made possible By a simple organiser.
+I just need to make sure I have enough paper in it when I go to bed.

+I actually think this is an improvement on both mindless scrolling through social media and simply reading a book.
+It gets my brain working.
+It improve my level of organisation.
+It’s even having a marginal effect on my level of French comprehension.

+There is currently just one thing lacking.
+I need to get a pencil sharpener with an integrated holder so that I can sharpen up my pencil without creating the wrong kind of mess in my bed.

 **Low Distraction Desk in Action**

 My low distraction desk is now very much up and running and I am using my pencil a lot more than I have done for many years.
 So it is fitting that I should do at least one of my articles using this approach.